linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 2 Financial Markets/Chapter 10 Valuation and Scenario Analysis.md

 # 10.2.2 Application to Binary Options

-As a further example of the application of risk-neutral valuation, suppose that the price of a non-dividend-paying stock is  $30 and there is a derivative that pays off$ 100 in one year if the stock price is greater than 40 at that time.
+As a further example of the application of risk-neutral valuation, suppose that the price of a non-dividend-paying stock is  \$30 and there is a derivative that pays off\$ 100 in one year if the stock price is greater than 40 at that time.
 (This is known as a binary or digital cash-or-nothing call option.)
 Suppose that the risk-free rate (continuously compounded) is 3\% per annum, the expected growth rate of the stock price in the real world is 10\% per annum (also continuously compounded), and the stock price volatility is 30\% per annum.

 In a risk-neutral world, the expected growth of the stock price is  $3\%$  per annum.
 The risk-neutral probability of the stock price being greater than  $\$ 40$  in one year is obtained by setting  $\mu = 0.03$ ,  $T = 1$ ,  $\sigma = 0.3$ ,  $S_0 = 30$ , and  $V = 40$  in equation (10.3).
 It is